-Exotic forestry makes up about 16 percent of the land in the Bay of Plenty Region.
+Exotic forestry makes up about 16 percent of the land in our region.
 Most of this forestry is in large tracts like the Kāingaroa Plateau, but there are also many smaller woodlots and farm forestry blocks around the region.

-Forestry can be an appropriate and profitable land use on many land use capability classes, particularly for steep and erosion-prone land.
-Landowners often find that converting difficult parts of their property, such as steep sidlings from pasture to trees, improves their overall productivity by allowing them to concentrate inputs on their better land.
+Forestry can be a profitable land use, particularly for steep and erosion-prone land.
+Landowners often find that converting difficult parts of their property, such as steep slopes from pasture to trees, improves their overall productivity.

 While the main source of income from forestry is generally from harvesting logs, there are many other benefits from planting trees, including:

 - Carbon sequestration (removing carbon from the atmosphere).

 - Suppressing weeds.

 - Contributing to biodiversity.

 Some important factors to consider prior to planting include: